Brady Singer strikes out nine, Royals defeat A’s 8-4

 Bobby Witt Jr. went 2 for 3 with a double, a triple and two RBIs.
 Maikel Garcia had a two-RBI game and extended a six-game hitting streak.
 Salvador Perez had a two-hit game with an RBI.

-JP Sears (3-3) allowed four runs on five hits with two walks and four strikeouts.
+JP Sears (3-3) tossed 4 1/3 innings allowing four runs on five hits with two walks and four strikeouts.

 Brent Rooker hit his 11th home run of the season with a three-run shot over the left-field bullpen.
 He leads the team in the category.